Pedro Martinez (school administrator): Early life and education

-Martinez was born in Mexico. he immigrated to the United States at the age of six.
-He was the eldest of twelve children.
-He grew up in Chicago.
+Martinez was born in Mexico, and emigrated from there to the United States at the age of six.
+The eldest of twelve children in his immediate family after moving to the United States he grew up in Chicago.

 Martinez attended high school at Chicago's Benito Juarez Community Academy.

-He received a bachelor's degree in accounting from the University of Illinois at Urbana-Champaign in 1992, and a Masters in Business Administration from DePaul University in 2006.

-Martinez later received a fellowship from the Public Education Leadership Project at Harvard University, and graduated from the Broad Superintendents Academy.
+He graduated from the University of Illinois at Urbana-Champaign in 1992 with a bachelor's degree in accounting, and graduated from DePaul University in 2006 with a Masters in Business Administration.
+He later received a fellowship from the Public Education Leadership Project at Harvard University, and graduated from the Broad Superintendents Academy.

 Early career

-After his graduation from the University of Illinois, he first worked as an auditor, including for Catholic Charities.
+After his graduation from the University of Illinois, Martinez first worked as an auditor, including for Catholic Charities.

-In 2003, he began to work as the budget director for Chicago Public Schools, serving under Arne Duncan, then the district's CEO.
+In 2003, Martinez began to work as the budget director for Chicago Public Schools, serving under Arne Duncan, then the district's CEO.
 In 2008, he was made chief financial officer, and in 2009 he was made regional superintendent for the West Side of Chicago.
 Two months after being made regional superintendent, he left to work in Nevada.

 Martinez worked as a deputy superintendent for the Washoe County School District.
 He was credited with helping to increase high school graduation rates there.

 In April 2011, Martinez was hired as the deputy superintendent of instruction by the Clark County School District, succeeding the retiring Linda Kohut-Rost.